texas-robocamp/texas-robocamp.github.io/tutorials/building/linux.md

 1. Click on the Ubuntu logo icon.

-2. Type in "terminal."
+2. Type in "terminal".

 3. A terminal window will open.

 ### Changing Windows

-* This is similar to operating systems such as Windows and Mac OS.
+This is similar to operating systems such as Windows and Mac OS.
 Hit alt-tab to cycle windows, or click on the icons on the launcher.

 ### Locking Frequently-Used Programs to the Launcher